alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Display duration

-Use`duration` the prompt display duration is set to 2 seconds by default`duration` at 0 o'clock, toast will not automatically shut down, but you can receive the return value and use it`close` number, manually turn off the current toast.
+Use 'duration' to control the duration of the prompt display, with a default display of 2 seconds.
+When 'duration' is 0, Toast will not automatically close.
+Of course, you can receive the return value and use its' close 'function to manually close the current Toast.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';